mac-comp127-s26/project-anna-bowen-apiu/README.md

 5.Run the project from the terminal or using the appropriate run option in Visual Studio Code.

-**Resources referenced**

-1.An online tic tac game was used as an inspiration

-2.Google

-3.Help from the preceptors and instructors(Amin Alhasim)

-4.Code from already existing class projects

-**Limitation of the project**

-There no known bugs at the moment sometimes running it for the first the tie logic that sometimes does not run but runs on the second attempt

 **This is how the expected output should look like**

 ![Screenshot](tictactoegame.png)